RO-Crate Metadata

 - The RO-Crate Website is HTML 5, and the RO-Crate Metadata Document is JSON-LD, one of the W3C RDF 1.1 formats.

-- The RO-Crate Metadata Document reuse common vocabularies like Schema.org, and this specification recommend identifiers it should link to.
+- The RO-Crate Metadata Document reuse common vocabularies like Schema.org, and this specification recommends identifiers it should link to.

 Common principles for RO-Crate entities